calstephano/rocket-patrol-mods/README.md

 Play the game:

-Mods (total 100 pts):
+Mods (total 105/100 pts):

 • Track a high score that persists across scenes and display it in the UI (5)

 • Add your own (copyright-free) background music to the Play scene (5)

-• Implement the speed increase that happens after 30 seconds in the original game (5)

 • Allow the player to control the Rocket after it's fired (5)

 • Display the time remaining (in seconds) on the screen (10)

+• Replace the UI borders with new artwork (10)

 • Create a new title screen (e.g., new artwork, typography, layout) (10)